ui-jar/ui-jar/README.md

 * **includes** - comma separated list of files to include, should be of type RegExp e.g. "foo\\.ts$,bar\\.ts$"
 * **excludes** - comma separated list of files to exclude, should be of type RegExp e.g. "a\\.component\\.ts$,b\\.component\\.ts$"
 * **urlPrefix** - add prefix to all urls in UI-jar, e.g. "project-a/styleguide".
-* **--watch** - enable watch-mode, UI-jar will watch on file changes in your test files.
+* **-watch** - enable watch-mode, UI-jar will watch on file changes in your test files.

 ## Configuration